pchemguy/spec-kit/templates/capabilities/capabilities.md

         - **No distinct implementation implication** — does not materially affect implementation structure.

 3. **Promotion**
-    A NFFF aspect or alternative MUST become a dedicated capability when it is classified as:
+    A identified NFFF aspect or alternative MUST become a dedicated NFFF Capability when it is classified as:

     - `Capability-relevant aspect`; or
     - both `Cross-cutting constraint` and `Implementation workstream`.

-    A NFFF aspect or alternative MUST NOT be absorbed into a Core User Capability or Supporting Functional Capability when it meets either condition.
+    A promotable NFFF aspect or alternative MUST NOT be absorbed into a Core User Capability or Supporting Functional Capability.

 4. **Separation Constraints**
     The LLM MUST evaluate independently: